kaidez/kaidez.com/_drafts/remove-files-from-github.md

 *   I'll be using the Mac Terminal for this tutorial.
 Except for [the section where I create a `.gitignore` file](#gitignore "Create a .gitignore file"), everything mentioned here should work cross-platform.
 *   Feel free to follow this tutorial using your own repo, but proceed with caution if you do.
 I'll be deleting stuff and I don't want you to mistakenly delete something as you follow along.
 Instead, feel free to [download this test repo from GitHub](https://GitHub.com/kaidez/yourGitProject) and use it if you want to type and follow along.
 *   If you opt to use your own repo while reading this tutorial as a whole, it's best that it be as clean as possible.
 Go to your Terminal and type `git status`.
 If you get a message saying that there's nothing to commit, keep going.
 If you get a message saying that some files need to be added or removed, you may have to clean up your repo a bit.
-The steps mentioned in [this part of the tutorial][8] may help you.
-*   If your Terminal window starts getting full and you want to clear it, hit Cmd K. Note that everything you've typed will be gone once you do this and you may have wanted to save it somehow for future reference.
+*   If your Terminal window starts getting full and you want to clear it, hit `Cmd K`.
+Note that everything you've typed will be gone once you do this and you may have wanted to save it somehow for future reference.
 If so, make sure you save stuff before hitting `Cmd K`.

-Before we jump into the Terminal, we need to be clear about the differences between Git and GitHub, as well as how they work together.

 <a name="simple-git-github-explanation"></a>
 ## A simple explanation of how Git & GitHub work

+First, we need to be clear about the differences between Git and GitHub, as well as how they work together.

-*Git* is the software on your machine that tracks changes to your code repository and retains its past versions.
+*Git* is the software on your machine that tracks changes to your code repository and keeps copies of the repository 's previous versions.
 You upload a copy of the repo and its history of changes to *GitHub*, the online web service that provides a feature-rich graphical user interface to manage the repo.

 If you're only Git education up to this point is doing what GitHub tells you to do when you setting up a repo, you should be familiar with `git add`.
 You use it as part of a command sequence in Terminal when you want to add files to or change files on GitHub.